jcolag/entropy-arbitrage/2024-11-16-fully-automated-1.md

 Likewise, the description of the economy makes me extremely uncomfortable.
 While I like the idea of working out an equitable economic system, and would support many aspects of what they propose, this instance perpetuates so many capitalist institutions.
 Characters need to pay taxes, take out bank loans, go into debt, and so forth.
 But the text constantly implores us not to worry, because *nobody* would ever economically exploit somebody else, and everybody has public finances, so neighbors will probably help out if you get into trouble.
 Oh, and the neighbors might also force you to move into worse quarters, if they don't like you for whatever reason[^1], but don't worry about swindlers.

 [^1]:  No, really.
 Page 165, "A common example includes building co-ops seeking to convince or compel empty-nesters or residents who under-contribute to their building to downsize by moving to a smaller apartment in the building," followed immediately by "Well-liked neighbors are usually given a pass on low occupancy issues.
 Many will regularly host guests for neighbors to maintain favor."
-The community [redlines](https://en.wikipedia.org/wiki/Redlining) you based on "vibes," leaving plenty of room for overt discrimination.
+The community {% wiki Redlining|redlines|en %} you based on "vibes," leaving plenty of room for overt discrimination.

 ## Opportunities